About the Institute for Sustainable Infrastructure

 ISI has grown significantly since its founding, and now counts thousands of individual practitioners, government agencies, companies, and other organizations as members.
 Located throughout the country, these individuals and organizations are actively using Envision to create and maintain more sustainable infrastructure.
 We invite you to join today.

 ISI was founded by the American Public Works Association (APWA), the American Society of Civil Engineers (ASCE), and the American Council of Engineering Companies (ACEC) and operates under their oversight.
-ISI collaborated with the Zofnass Program for Sustainable Infrastructure at the Harvard University Graduate School of Design to develop Envision.
+Envision was developed in joint collaboration between the Zofnass Program for Sustainable Infrastructure a the Harvard University Graduate School of Design and ISI.
 This state-of-the-art, holistic sustainability rating system and planning guide helps professionals plan and execute more sustainable infrastructure projects.

 Envision provides a holistic framework for evaluating and rating the community, environmental, and economic benefits of all types and sizes of infrastructure projects.
 This resource consists of a broad range of criteria that help individuals make better decisions at each step of the project.
 These criteria address a project’s impact on the surrounding community and environment, technical considerations regarding materials and processes, and other critical choices spanning the project’s lifecycle.
 Envision also provides a framework for facilitating discussions with all stakeholders on the often-complex choices which communities and their elected officials must make to be good stewards of their resources.